niuers/Learning-From-Data-A-Short-Course/learning from data_a short course/readme.md

 -2,1,-1

 # Questions
 * How to understand VC dimension?
+What is the VC dimension of linear models, e.g. perceptron?
 * How to understand the bounds?

 ### 3.3 Logistic Regression